 Speaking about the schedules.
 Something to pay attention to is the TIME that you need to get things done.
 You will be better off when you’re pretty good at time management.
 When you know that mornings are your preferred time of day – you can work on smoothing out the evenings.
 Just to be able to wake up early – before everyone else at home – and have a good day’s work.

 You may be an owl, and prefer to work in the night.
-It’s disputable whether or not it’s actually healthy, but for the sake of this article let’s focus on the fact you might simply prefer it for the time being.
+It’s disputable whether it’s actually healthy, but for the sake of this article, let’s focus on the fact you might prefer it for the time being.
 You may like the quiet of the house when everyone else is asleep.
-Just try and don’t work till 3am because you’ll completely mess up your biological rhythm.
+Just try and don’t work till 3 am because you’ll completely mess up your biological rhythm.

 You first need to know yourself enough to notice all those little things.
 How you act, what triggers you, what you like, what calms you down.
-Mindfulness in its essence is about ‘being here and now’.
+Mindfulness, in its essence, is about ‘being here and now’.
 It’s about focusing on the present moment.
 When you pay attention – you learn.
-About yourself and about the world around you.
+About yourself and the world around you.

-Surround yourself with music that soothes you, put that one paining that is a sight for sore eyes on the wall.
+Surround yourself with music that soothes you, hang that one painting that is a sight for sore eyes on the wall.
 It’s all about taking good care of your mental wellbeing.
 Everyone needs that, but being an HSP makes you more vulnerable.
-All those little things you can do for yourself every day will bring a lot of benefit.
+All those little things you can do for yourself every day will bring a lot of benefits.

 Many HSPs are minimalists – or better yet – essentialists.
 Working towards having only things that are beautiful and useful around them.
 Decluttering all the unnecessary noise makes a Highly Sensitive Person’s life much more peaceful.

 Even though being a Highly Sensitive Person is not an illness, it might be worth paying attention to the degree it influences your life.